 At the auction, no one may be able to pay a reasonable price for an NFT if it’s valuable enough.

-Finding a buyer willing to acquire the NFT in its entirety may be difficult, if not impossible.
+Finding a buyer willing to acquire the NFT may be difficult, if possible.
 The co-owners may therefore fight over the price to offer on the market.
-When you are not the only owner, you must deal with community issues.
+In addition, you must deal with community issues when you are one of many owners.

 NFTs have swiftly become a vital aspect of the crypto sector.
-There has been an increase in NFT development, and we’ve seen several inventive ideas emerge in the industry.
+As a result, there has been an increase in NFT development, and we’ve seen several inventive ideas emerge in the industry.

 Fractional NFTs are a reaction from the market to the demand for a more affordable investment.
 By increasing liquidity and enabling investors with fewer means to purchase NFTs, their debut has made the experience more inexpensive.